 • Bananas: Use very ripe bananas.
 If making in summer, bananas ripen super fast in heat.
 Here is tutorial how to freeze bananas, thaw on a counter in an hour (use the liquid as well), and voila.

-• Flour: I have tested this bread with both whole wheat flour, spelt flour and all-purpose flour.
+• Flour: I have tested this bread with whole wheat flour, spelt flour and all-purpose flour.
 I think whole grain adds nice nutty touch to bread.
 I also think whole wheat pastry flour and white whole wheat flour will work.

 How to Make Healthy Zucchini Banana Bread

-Wet ingredients: Mash bananas.
-Then add egg, oil, maple syrup, vanilla extract, cinnamon, baking powder, baking soda, salt.
+3. Combine wet ingredients: Add egg, oil, maple syrup, vanilla extract, cinnamon, baking powder, baking soda and salt.
+Whisk well until no small lumps of leavening agents are left.

 • Use very ripe bananas: The more yellow with more brown spots your bananas are, the sweeter the bread will be.
 Here is a quick tutorial how to ripen bananas fast.

-More Zucchini Recipes to Try
+More Healthy Zucchini Recipes to Try

 You might also enjoy to peruse through my full collection of quick bread recipes!